avery-gfs/projects/sample-plan.md

 **Development step 4**

-Write a function that uses depth first search to find a path between two stations.
+Write a function that uses depth-first search to find a path between two stations.
 Have the function return the path as a list of station objects.

 **Development step 5**